kaanersoy/upload-service/README.md

-# Upload Service
+# Upload Service (in development)

-Upload service for distributed services
+Upload service for distributed service